fgremper/CloudStudio/WorkLog.md

 * find out how to find the best merge-base-file commit
 * API documentation
 * last fetch (stat -c %Y .git/FETCH_HEAD, http://stackoverflow.com/questions/2993902/how-do-i-check-the-date-and-time-of-the-latest-git-pull-that-was-executed)
+* see if the instability thing over long runtime still exists since changes to the db connection pool etc.
+* comment the code more

 #### Done